-The PPFAC appears on your bill under the heading “Power Supply Charges,” which also lists your summer and winter base power supply rates.
+The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.

 Yes.
 Similar components are included in the electric rates of TEP’s sister company, UniSource Energy Services, as well as in those charged by Arizona Public Service and many other electric utilities.